Praying Indian: American Revolutionary War

 There are several narratives regarding Native American history that are greatly underrepresented.
 A significant number of Praying Indians fought for the Continental Army during the Revolutionary War.
 During the war, the vast majority of those Indians had been completely assimilated into their surrounding Christian communities and had fewer significant ties to other Native communities.
 They fought in entirely integrated units, unlike the African-American soldiers who fought for their country from the Revolutionary War to World War II.

 There is no evidence of official discrimination towards Native American soldiers.
 They received equal pay and treatment as compared to their white counterparts.
 That is a direct contrast to unit segregation in the Civil War, for instance.
 African-American soldiers fought in segregated units, such as the 54th Massachusetts Regiment under Col. Robert Gould Shaw.
 They were initially paid less than their white counterparts.
 Soldiers of Native American origin fought in several significant battles during the Revolutionary War such as Bunker Hill, Battle Road, Trenton, and Saratoga.
 The number of Praying Indian soldiers was likely over 100, but an entirely accurate count is hard to come by.

-Unlike other Native groups such as the Iroquois Confederacy, the Praying Indians were cohesive and steadfast in their support for the colonists.
+Unlike other Native groups such as the Haudenosaunee Confederacy, the Praying Indians were cohesive and steadfast in their support for the colonists.
 The Iroquois Confederacy had several factions, most of which supported the British during the Revolutionary War, but some decided to fight with the colonists.
-That inevitably led to clashes involving previously aligned groups, when Native tribes on the opposite sides of the conflict met on the field of battle.
+That inevitably led to clashes involving previously aligned groups, when Native tribes on opposite sides of the conflict met on the field of battle.
 For example, the Battle of Oriskany on August 6, 1777, saw Loyalist Seneca soldiers fighting against colonially-aligned Oneidas.